Vietnamese Lemongrass Roast Chicken (Gà Nướng)

 Instructions

-1. Mix oyster sauce, soy sauce, fish sauce, honey, sugar, cooking wine, five-spice powder, black pepper, garlic, and lemongrass in a bowl.
+1. Make the marinade: Mix oyster sauce, soy sauce, fish sauce, honey, sugar, cooking wine, five-spice powder, black pepper, garlic, and lemongrass in a bowl.
+Adjust the quantities to taste.
+This sauce is sweet and savory, but if you find it too sweet, reduce the amount of sugar to suit your preference.

-2. For bone-in chicken, use scissors or knife to cut the meat around the bone so that it lay flat for faster and even cooking.
-Marinate chicken with the mixture for at least one hour or overnight in the fridge for best results.
+2. Prepare the chicken: For bone-in chicken, use scissors or a knife to cut the meat around the bone so that it lays flat for faster and even cooking.
+Marinate the chicken with the mixture for at least one hour or overnight in the fridge for best results.

 Notes